alalUDDIN123/interview_preparation/dsa/Readme.md

       - `includes(searchString, position)`: Determines whether a string contains a specified substring and returns true or false.

       - `match(regexp)`: Searches a string for a specified pattern (regular expression) and returns an array of matching substrings.
+---

+# 5_No:
+ - It's a general problem-solving approach in computer science and algorithms, where a problem is solved by trying all possible solutions, without relying on any specialized knowledge or algorithmic techniques.

+---
+# 6_No:
+ - Sorting is the process to arrange data in a particaular format or in a order.There are many different sorting techniques.
+   - Some of the most common uses techniques mentioned here.
+     - `Bubble sorting` : It works by repeatedly swapping adjacent elements if they are not in order.
+        -  `Time complexity`: Ο(n2)

+     - `Bubble sorting` : It works by repeatedly swapping adjacent elements if they are not in order.
+        -  `Time complexity`: Ο(n2)